 Your initial message to a creator could make or break a potential partnership, so it’s worth putting in some extra effort.

 Introduce yourself: Be clear with who you are and your role.
-Talk about why you think they would be a great fit for the campaign.
+Talk about why you think they’d be a great fit for the campaign.

 Outline your campaign idea: Let them know what you have in mind for the collaboration.

-Ask for their media kit: This gives you a good look into their audience demographics, important numbers, and past collaborations.
+Ask for their media kit: Get insight into their audience demographics, important numbers, and past collaborations.

-To ensure campaigns run smoothly, it’s a good idea to draft up a statement of work for all partners you work with — no matter how big or small the partnership.
+To ensure campaigns run smoothly, it’s a good idea to draft up a statement of work for all influencers you work with — no matter how big or small the partnership.

 Campaign theme and details

 Detailed content deliverables